 Registered users can create a new project and select whether they want their project to be a Next.js, Gatsby.js, or classic React project.
 Also, registered users can save projects to return to them at a later time.

-Create components on the right panel.
+Create components on the bottom panel.
 Components can be associated with a route, or they can be used within other components.

-Delete components after focusing on them in the right panel.
+Delete components after focusing on them in the bottom panel.
 Be careful when deleting components: Upon deletion, all instances of the component will be removed within the application/project.

 Create custom elements or add provided HTML elements into the application.
 Once the project is exported, the HTML tags generated in the code preview will function as expected.
 You can specify functionality for custom elements in the code preview.
 The tutorial on HTML Elements explains more on how to do this.